 - Unlimited free access to Maple Leaf Lounges in North America for you and a guest

 The American Express Aeroplan Reserve is one of the best travel credit cards in Canada when it comes to earning Aeroplan Rewards.
 It typically has one of the highest welcome offers for any Aeroplan Card, so it’s a natural pick if you’re looking to earn a lot of Aeroplan points quickly.
 Additionally, the sign up bonus often comes with a Buddy Pass.
-While that pass is great if you’re travelling with a friend, it can also be converted to 30,000 Aeroplan points, which is arguably more valuable.
+While that pass is great if you’re travelling with a friend.

 Even though the terms and conditions say you can’t bring in a guest to Maple Leaf Lounges, live reports suggest otherwise.
 Cardholders have not had a problem bringing in someone for free.
 As one of Air Canada’s premium co-branded credit cards, you also get priority check-in, boarding, and free checked bags.
 Putting most of your spending on this card can also be lucrative since you’ll earn an annual worldwide companion pass when you spend $25,000 each year.